GoogleCloudPlatform/gke-dedicated-game-server/README.md

 ### Scaling Manager

-These two scripts are used to scale up and down the number of nodes in the GKE cluster as outlined in the [URL|tutorial].
+These two scripts are used to scale up and down the number of nodes in the GKE cluster as outlined in the tutorial.
 Dockerfiles and Kubernetes resource definitions (in YAML format) are included to containerize these scripts and run them as a deployment on GKE.